Skip to main content

 Exercise as a Myokine-Mediated Anti-Inflammatory Signal

-The of regular exercise are well-established, but the underlying mechanisms are complex and profound.
+The anti-inflammatory effects of regular exercise are well-established, but the underlying mechanisms are complex and profound.
 During and after physical activity, skeletal muscle releases a variety of cytokines and peptides known as myokines, which exert systemic effects.
 One of the most important of these is IL-6, which, when released from muscle, has paradoxical anti-inflammatory effects.

 It stimulates the production of the anti-inflammatory cytokines IL-10 and IL-1ra (interleukin-1 receptor antagonist), which directly counteracts the effects of IL-1β produced by the NLRP3 inflammasome.
 This transient, exercise-induced spike in IL-6 is a key mechanism by which regular physical activity helps to control chronic, low-grade inflammation.